migueldeicaza/SwiftTerm/README.md

 # Authors

-* Thanks go to the xterm.js developers that originally wrote a terminal emulator that was licensed under a licenze that allowed for maximum reuse.
+* Thanks go to the [xterm.js](https://xtermjs.org/) developers that originally wrote a terminal emulator that was licensed under a licenze that allowed for maximum reuse.
-* Marcin Krzyzanowski who masterfully improved and curated the rendering engine on AppKit/CoreText to be the glorious renderer that it is today - and for his contributions to the rendering engin
+* [Marcin Krzyzanowski](https://krzyzanowskim.com) who masterfully improved and curated the rendering engine on AppKit/CoreText to be the glorious renderer that it is today - and for his contributions to the rendering engine
 * Greg Munn that did a lot of work in XtermSharp to support the needs of Visual Studio for Mac
-* Miguel de Icaza -me- who have been looking for an excuse to write some Swift code.
+* [Miguel de Icaza](https://tirania.org/) -me- who have been looking for an excuse to write some Swift code.